mmark92712/blackhammer/README.md

 # Important notice

-Go to dev branch.

 This is work in progress.
-The script is not working.
-Will be updated with a working version soon.
+Ready to be tested and debugged.